kilpkonn/msc-thesis/main.typ

 In case we use type constructors or functions that take multiple arguments, we need to solve all the subproblems of finding terms for arguments.
 The same is true for case splitting: we have to solve subproblems for all the cases.
-For example shown in @agsy_all_branches we see that function ```hs foo : (A, B, C) -> Foo``` can only be used if we manage to solve the subproblems of finding terms of correct type for all the arguments.
+For example, shown in @agsy_all_branches we see that function ```hs foo : (A, B, C) -> Foo``` can only be used if we manage to solve the subproblems of finding terms of the correct type for all the arguments.

 #figure(
   image("fig/agsy_all_branches.svg", width: 60%),